'The call that shattered my life,' husband mourns as ex-beauty queen wife dies suddenly age 39

 "I have known her since university, but very casually.
 We both went through infertility, that's really what brought us together," Bello said.

 Bello told CNN: "She was very giving.
-This message that she sent me before she died that's who she was, there's nothing more to say beyond that."
+This message that she sent me before she died, that's who she was, there's nothing more to say beyond that."